Exploring Pay For Success in K-12 Career and Technical Education: Observations From Six Sites Across the Nation

-The Social Finance Institute, Education, Children & Families, Economic Mobility, Results-Based Funding
+The Social Finance Institute, Education, Children & Families, Workforce & Economic Mobility, Results-Based Funding

 Among the many successes achieved through this grant, Social Finance and JFF helped sites leverage research and data to clarify student and employer needs, identify strategic CTE pathways for potential expansion, and understand what it takes to build high-quality CTE programs.

 This blog post represents the views of Social Finance and JFF based on their collaboration with six local career and technical education sites around the country.

 At the start of 2020, more than one in 10 young people between the ages of 16 and 24 were neither working nor in school.
 By June 2020, amid the economic fallout of the COVID-19 pandemic, that share had more than doubled to nearly three in 10, representing more than 10 million American youth.

 As young people confront a challenging and uncertain economic future, career and technical education (CTE) is a path that can offer a crucial lifeline.

 Across the country, more than 7 million middle and high school students participate in CTE annually.
 At their best, CTE programs prepare students for college and careers in high-demand, living-wage professions.
 Evidence shows that CTE students are more likely to graduate from high school, enroll in college, and earn more than students who do not focus on CTE.
 However, many school districts struggle to create high-quality CTE pathways.
 They often lack the significant resources required to develop rigorous courses that meet education and industry standards.
 They also face challenges building crucial partnerships with colleges and employers that could provide early college and work-based learning opportunities to CTE students.
 Obstacles are especially acute for school districts serving students from low-income backgrounds and student bodies that are racially and ethnically diverse.